tomohiron907/G-coordinator/README.md

 In the folder downloaded from github, there is a folder named "Example".
 Open 'default_cylinder.py' in the "example" folder by clicking the "open file" button in the upper left corner.

 The code will be displayed in the editor on the left, and when you press the reload button, it will look like the picture below.

 ![img6](img/test_modeling.png)

 In G-coordinator, modeling is done in a function called object_modeling().
 As mentioned earlier, what we want is a list of coordinates.
-Therefore, we create a 3D list that contains the coordinates of the points to be passed through.

-The name "full_object" is the name of the 3D list, but the detailed structure of the list will be described in a separate article.
 ```ruby
 def object_modeling():
     full_object=[]